 - Preheat the oven to 350ºF.

 - Dump the frozen brussels sprouts onto a sheet pan or an extra large cast iron skillet.
-Drizzle with olive oil and toss to coat.
 Spread in a single layer on the pan.

 - Roast the sprouts at 350 degrees F for 30 minutes.
 As I said above, the lower temperature is important since they were frozen when you started.
 You don't want the outsides to brown before the insides thaw and then cook.